dstackai/dstack/docs/docs/reference/server/config.yml.md

     The `elasticloadbalancing:*` and `acm:*` permissions are only needed for provisioning gateways with ACM (AWS Certificate Manager) certificates.

+??? info "Private subnets"
+    By default, `dstack` utilizes public subnets and permits inbound SSH traffic exclusively for any provisioned instances.
+    If you want `dstack` to use private subnets, set `private_ips` to `false`."

+    ```yaml
+    projects:
+      - name: main
+        backends:
+          - type: aws
+            creds:
+              type: default

+            private_ips: false
+    ```

+    Using private subnets assumes that both the `dstack` server and users can access the configured VPC's private subnets (e.g., through VPC peering).

 ### Azure

 There are two ways to configure Azure: using a client secret or using the default credentials.